-- $E{s,i}$ = Annual GHG i (either CH4 or CO2) volumetric emissions from all compressor venting modes (Sm). - $Q{s,m}$ = Measured volumetric gas emissions during operating mode m described in paragraph (8)(v) of this section (Sm/h). - $t_m = Total time the compressor is in operational mode <math>m$ during the calendar year (h) - $Y_i$ = Annual average mole fraction of GHG i in the degassing vent gas; use the appropriate gas compositions in paragraph (13)(ii) of this section. - CF = Fraction of centrifugal compressor vent gas sent to vapour recovery or fuel gas or other beneficial use as determined by keeping logs of vent gas that is directed to the fuel gas system. - m = The operational mode of a centrifugal compressor.
+$E{s,i}$ = Annual GHG i (either CH4 or CO2) volumetric emissions from all compressor venting modes (Sm3).

+$Q{s,m}$ = Measured volumetric gas emissions during operating mode m described in subparagraph (8)(v) of this section (Sm3/h).

+Y_i = Annual average mole fraction of GHG i in the degassing vent gas; use the appropriate gas compositions in subparagraph (13)(ii) of this section.

+CF = Fraction of centrifugal compressor vent gas sent to vapour recovery or fuel gas or other beneficial use as determined by keeping logs of vent gas that is directed to the fuel gas system.

+m = The operational mode of a centrifugal compressor.